r-hub/blog/content/post/2022-02-21-code-style/index.md

 -   [Mark Padgham's spacing preferences](https://docs.ropensci.org/pkgcheck/CONTRIBUTING.html#development-guidelines);
 -   [Roger Peng's 8-space indentations](https://simplystatistics.org/posts/2018-07-27-why-i-indent-my-code-8-spaces/);
--   Yihui Xie's preference for equal sign assignments (cf e.g. [knitr](https://github.com/yihui/knitr/blob/master/R/highlight.R));
+-   Yihui Xie's preference for equal sign assignments (as presented in this [issue comment](https://github.com/Robinlovelace/geocompr/issues/319#issuecomment-427376764));
+-   [Google R Style guide](https://google.github.io/styleguide/Rguide.html) with e.g. a preference for BigCamelCase for function names.
 -   Your own preferences?
-Feel free to mention them in the comments.
+Yes it's fine to have some as long as your team agrees. :wink: Feel free to mention your preferences in the comments.
 This is a non-judgmental space (or indent :grin:).

 Another excellent resource is [Jenny Bryan's useR!
 2018 keynote *"Code Smells and Feels"*](https://github.com/jennybc/code-smells-and-feels).
 It's more focused on code structure and commenting.